-Extended Opportunity Programs and Services (EOP&S) is a statefunded program that provides educational and financial support services to eligible financially and educationally disadvantaged, non -traditional students.
+Lake County Campus: (707) 995-7912, Room 124 Extended Opportunity Programs and Services (EOP&S) is a statefunded opportunity Programs and Services (EOP&S) is a statefunded program that provides educational and financial support services to eligible financially and educationally disadvantaged, non -traditional students.
 EOP&S includes intensive support services ,which enhance the potential for student retention, successful completion of academic and vocational programs, and transfer to other educational institutions.
 Some of the services offered include career planning, academic and transfer counseling, tutoring, peer support, and advising.
 For further program qualifications contact EOP&S.